ArpitPrd/Gem5-Tutorial/Notes.md

 - Fixed the issue of not being able to run gem5 compiled version, becuase of using .out instead of .opt ;;
 - scons ran with all the cpu cores and without running in background (either one of them can be an issue)
+- Single channel, maybe all have the same variation?

 ## File Structure Layout